MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 ### 4.3.2 Software Interfaces

 The software will need to interface with a database management system to retrieve data from and store data to a user account database.
-The connection will be a standard database connection.
+The connection will use a standard database connection technology.

 ## 4.4 Constraints and Assumptions

 ### 4.4.1 Contraints

 #### 4.4.1.1 Web Browser Compatibility
 Due to the large number of web browsers available and limited resources to ensure compatibility with every web browser, these browsers will be tested for compatiblity: Google Chrome, Firefox, Chromium, Safari, and Microsoft Edge.
+The browsers will be tested using their respective minimum versions that are available as of 2017.

 #### 4.4.1.2 Family Educational Rights and Privacy Act (FERPA)
 The Student Calendar Integration Application will operate within FERPA, namely not disclosing educational records of any kind to parties other than the authorized user.